dduda2894/obviously/README.md

 Note:
 For the purpose of this test, the scraper only picks one sub category from each available category.
 Some subcategory have different layout.
-Only the layout where product are displayed on first page was addressed in the scraper.
+Only the layout where products are displayed in first page was addressed in the scraper.

 ### ASOS product search API